• Skip to primary navigation

 Measure the flour, spices and oregano, add to the other ingredients and mix well using a fork.

-Bean burger ingredients in a bowl
+Bean burger ingredients in a bowl.

-Mixture for bean burgers
+Mixture for vegetarian bean burgers in a bowl with a fork.

 Divide the mixture into 7 equal portions and form each into a burger shape.
 You can make your veggie bean burgers smaller or larger if you prefer.
 If the mixture feels too sticky add a little more flour to make it easier to handle and shape.